photo cred ~ andarsawyers.com

-Throughout my art practice, I enjoy illustrating 'snapshots' of a peripatetic lifestyle - that of my own, which was focused on survival of the time (living undocumented) as well as of those I encountered along the way.
+Throughout my art practice, I enjoy illustrating 'snapshots' of a peripatetic lifestyle — that of my own, which was focused on survival of the time (living undocumented) and of those I encountered along the way.
 Creating portraits of others who have defied the odds and/or were infamous or honorable in one life time often takes over my canvasses.
 A community’s history and roots are other themes that I enjoy learning about and painting.

 My work is often full of unapologetic color and is a direct product of my expressed energy - meaning there are no sketches or previous drawings.
 I work solely from in-the-moment energy and I transfer what I see and feel on to the canvas.
 The urgency and pace I employ to materialize what I see is very real (to me).
 The rawness of my work exemplifies how my realities were never picture-perfect as the images I render are not either.

 Nico Amortegui was born and raised in Bogotá, Colombia.
 He has lived and worked in the United States since the late 1990s.
-His current artistic focus is large-scale paintings on canvas or wood panels and sculpting and wood-working with found objects.
-He enjoys planning & painting murals and spending time in the ceramics studio.
-He lives in Charlotte with his wife, two daughters, and studio companion - a chocolate lab.
+His current artistic foci include large-scale paintings on canvas or wood panels, sculpting and wood-working with found objects.
+He enjoys spending time in the ceramics studio and his elaborate garden.
+He lives in Charlotte with his wife, two daughters, and studio companion - a chocolate Lab.